pkrll/RefMem/proj/team_reflection.md

 # 8 Reflection

 Groups biggest win:
-Done on time
-No members were useless
-Communication worked fine
+We were done on time, no members were useless, communication worked fine

-What we did the worst:
+What we did the worst: Planned badly
-Planned badly

 ## Ratings:
 Our method: kanban: